 However, other "coincidences" in Vandenberg's daily log may not be so innocent.
 On the morning of July 8 (the day of the Roswell press release and Ramey memo), a previously scheduled meeting was canceled and replaced by a 2-1/2 hour meeting with the War Department's Joint Research and Development Board (later just the Research and Development Board or RDB).

-Why would is this significant?
+Why is this significant?
 For one, this meeting was also going on at exactly the same time as the morning general staff meeting in Roswell, where Roswell public information officer Walter Haut said Ramey and the Roswell staff were discussing how to publicly deal with the situation.
 Ramey proposed a coverup strategy and Haut said he thought Ramey was getting his orders from the Pentagon.

 After the meeting with Eisenhower, Symington and Vandenberg went to an hour-and-a-half meeting of the Joint Chiefs of Staff (presumably Eisenhower and Norstad showed up there as well).
 Vandenberg's appointment book suggests it was a previously scheduled "luncheon."
 Whether the luncheon was limited to social "chit-chat" or included heavier matters is open to speculation, because nothing is detailed here either.